syngyn/LSTM-Future-5-bar-prediction-MQL5/README.md

 python generate_backtest.py
-IMPORTANT!!!! take the .csv file it creates and place it here C:\Users\username\AppData\Roaming\MetaQuotes\Terminal\Common\Files
+IMPORTANT!!!! take the .csv file it creates and place it here C:\Users\username\AppData\Roaming\MetaQuotes\Terminal\Common\Files VERY VERY IMPORTANT!!!!!!!!!
+Now to properly train the Ai you must run strategy tester many times each with a different date range. start off smnall like 6 months then expand the dates by a month with each run.
+Continue to do this until the Ai has a good understanding of at least the last 5 years..

 🤖 PART 7: SETTING UP THE EXPERT ADVISOR
 Step 7.1: Compile Expert Advisor File